gkiga/mem-help/README.md

 How to get started:

-Clone the repo into your working directory
+Clone the repo into your working directory using:
+`git remote add origin https://github.com/.../mem-help.git git push -u origin master`

 Run `bundle install` to install all the other gem dependencies in the project-app gemset.